pololu/p-star-examples/usb-imu-lsm6.X/README.md

 formatted like this:

 ```
-AX AY AZ  GX GY GZ
+A:   -560   -150  16516    G:    380   -636    -37
 ```

-where `AX AY AZ` is the raw reading from the accelerometer, and `GX GY GZ` is the raw reading from the gyro.
+The first three numbers are the raw readings from the accelerometer, and the last three numbers are the raw readings from the gyro.

 ## LED behavior